fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-release-notes.md

 <h4 class="sub-heading">New Feature</h4>

-- **Support for License Key management:** This version supports license validation system. [need more doc].
+- **Support for License Key management:** Starting version 2.0, licenses will be activated using a newly introduced license validation system.
+For more information, please refer to this [link to new License pg].
 - **Support for CORS:** This version supports a new CLI argument called `--cors` which you can send cross-origin requests and share resources.
 - **Support for Excel:** This version supports exporting your charts to `xlsx`, `xls` and `cvs` formats.
 This feature is only available with FusionCharts configurations.